 The viewer can also switch between active monitoring or an alerts view, each explained below.

-The overview map provides a way for one single person to monitor dozens or hundreds of locations that may experience communications issues.
-A quick peek at a dedicated monitor or large screen TV on the wall shows any and all locations that may be having problems.
+The overview map provides a way for a single person to monitor dozens, hundreds or thousands of locations that may experience communications issues.
+A quick glance at a dedicated monitor or large screen TV on the wall shows any and all locations that may be having problems.

 Organizations can become highly responsive to customers and remote equipment locations before the calls even start coming in.

-This ensures that notifications are being sent out for unique events only preventing multiple emails/SMS for the same ones.
+This also ensures that notifications are being sent out for unique events, preventing multiple emails/SMS for the same ones.

 When alerts are used, they not only get displayed on the map until someone deals with them but they are shown on the dashboard of each individual agent that generated one.